ai-hero-dev/cohort-003-skill-building/exercises/01-day-1-fundamentals/01.04-showing-context-in-the-status-line/explainer/readme.md

 {
   "statusLine": {
     "type": "command",
-    "command": "bash ~/.claude/statusline-wrapper.sh"
+    "command": "npx ccstatusline@latest"
   }
 }
 ```

 Preserve any other settings that might already exist in this file.
+Claude Code pipes session data to this command automatically — `ccstatusline` reads it and outputs the formatted status line.

 ### Test Your Setup

 - [ ] Restart Claude Code completely

 Close the application fully and reopen it.

 - [ ] Check your status line